Michael Ross (footballer): Junior career

 Ross originally played for the Warragul and then the Gippsland Power in the TAC Cup.
 He played 40 matches for Gippsland Power and averaged 21.4 disposals per game from his 14 appearances in 2010, the third highest average at the club.
-He was used mainly in the backline with his 4.1 rebound 50s per game a club-high.
+He was used mainly in the backline, where his 4.1 rebound 50s per game were a club-high.
 He has exceptional speed over 20 metres and was described in the press as a 'classy' and 'dashing' defender who set up a lot of positive play.
 In the 2010 TAC Cup Grand Final against the Calder Cannons, Ross gathered 30 possessions and 14 handball receives off half back and was clearly the Power's best in a side in which future Essendon teammate, Dyson Heppell, gathered 20 possessions.

-Ross was drafted by Essendon in the 2010 AFL Draft, at pick number 80.
+Ross was drafted by Essendon in the 2010 AFL draft, at pick number 80.
 Ross was flying back from a three-week trip to Africa as the draft took place.
 "When I got back to Melbourne I turned the phone back on and was hoping for a message from Mum, but there was nothing.
 I walked off the plane ... and the whole family was standing there dressed in Bombers gear and cheering.
 It was pretty exciting."